triplepoint/web_development_vm_how_to/development_vm.md

  ``` bash
  apt-get update; apt-get dist-upgrade;
  ```
-- php -- make clean and recompile as during the install above
+- PHP -- make clean and recompile as during the install above
-- pecl
+- PECL
  ``` bash
  pecl update-channels
  pecl upgrade
  ```
-- nginx -- make clean and recompile as during the install above
+- Nginx -- make clean and recompile as during the install above
 - Ruby Gem update for Compass and SASS:
  ``` bash
  gem update
  ```
-- YUI-compressor - redownload and overwrite the jar file, as during the install above
+- YUI-Compressor - redownload and overwrite the jar file, as during the install above

 Once all upgrades are complete, the various services will need to be restarted
 ``` bash